Laminitis: Aggressive therapies

+Dorsal hoof wall resection

 A dorsal hoof wall resection may help in certain conditions after consultation with an experienced veterinarian and farrier team.
 If decreased bloodflow distal to the coronary plexus is seen on a venogram, or when a laminar wedge forms between P3 and the hoof wall, preventing the proper reattachment (interdigitation) of the laminae, this procedure may be beneficial.
 When the coffin bone is pulled away from the hoof wall, the remaining laminae will tear.
 This may lead to abscesses within the hoof capsule that can be severe and very painful, as well as a mass of disorganized tissue called a laminar (or lamellar) wedge.